arya2004/cmt-autofill/CONTRIBUTING.md

 ## **License**

-By contributing to this project, you agree that your contributions will be licensed under the project's [MIT License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the project's [CC BY-NC-ND 4.0](LICENSE).

 ---